sourwurm/EmailDigestSummarizer/README.md

 - Download punctuation lexicon: import nltk -> nltk.download('punkt')
 - Download stopwords lexicon: import nltk -> nltk.download('stopwords')

-Otherwise, open either the notebook or .py file and enter your email and password to your gmail account.
+Open either the notebook or .py file and enter your email and password to your gmail account.
 I highly recommend you create an app password with gmail in order to ensure your account remains secure!
 Here's a how-to for gmail users: https://support.google.com/accounts/answer/185833?hl=en

 After that, just run the script and your articles should appear in your browser window.
 The links in the navigator bar take you to your accounts on the respective sites, for ease of getting your day started.
-The links at the very bottom under "Contact" link to my own profiles, in case you're curious to learn more about me.
+The links at the very bottom under "Contact" link to my own profiles, in case you're curious to learn more about me :)

 #### Home Screen